 - Provide advice on a healthy diet

-- estimate baby’s position and size, and listening to the baby’s heartbeat
+- estimate the baby’s position and size, and listening to the baby’s heartbeat

 - Advise you on care for your baby after pregnancy

 How many antenatal visits will I have?

 The frequency of your antenatal visits is determined by the doctor’s assessments.
-Pregnancies with possible complications would come with more antenatal visits, for example, if a mother has gestational diabetes, the doctor needs to monitor the pregnancy more closely than others.
+Pregnancies with possible complications would come with more antenatal visits, for example, if a mother has gestational diabetes or sickle cell disease, the doctor needs to monitor the pregnancy more closely than others.

 In most hospitals in Nigeria, they schedule you to have one visit per month until the pregnancy is about 22 weeks.
 Then one visit every two weeks till about 32 weeks and once a week till birth.

 What assessments would I undergo?

 You would have ultrasound pregnancy tests done between 8 to 14 weeks to check for any abnormalities in the baby’s organs.
 These are repeated based on need.